-Compare tea bags from Twinings, ALDI Diplomat, Bushells, Dilmah, Lipton, Madura, Nerada, T2, Tetley, Coles and Woolworths on taste, packaging appeal, variety, value for money and overall customer satisfaction.
+Canstar Blue’s 2021 tea bags review has seen Bushells, ALDI Diplomat, Nerada, Coles, Twinings, Dilmah, Tetley, ALDI Just Organic, Lipton, Woolworths and T2 compared on taste, variety, packaging design, value for money and overall satisfaction.

-There are many different types of tea out there, with many brands getting ever more experimental by adding in different flavours, fruits and spices to jazz things up a little.
-It is perhaps noteworthy then that two of the top performers in 2018 – Twinings and T2 – are known for their expansive range of products.
-But here are the most common types of tea explained.
+There are many different types of tea out there, with brands getting more experimental by adding in different flavours, fruits and spices to jazz things up a little.
+Here are the most common types of teas explained.

-Green tea is – as you guessed it – green in colour, which is because it does not go through an oxidisation process.
-To get the most out of green tea you have to pay more attention to the brewing process, often letting it brew for quite a while to get the full flavour.
+Green tea is – as you guessed it – green in colour, which is because it doesn’t go through an oxidisation process.
+To get the most out of green tea you have to pay more attention to the brewing process, often letting the tea brew for quite a while to unlock the full flavour.
 Specific profiles of green tea rely on the tea’s origin, time of harvest and various processing methods.
-Green tea is often used as a soothing remedy or as a calming beverage before bed.
+Green tea is commonly used as a soothing remedy or as a calming beverage before bed.

-Oolong tea is perhaps the most complex tea out there to perfect, and there is a lot of variety.
-Oolong tea can be very lightly oxidised, or heavily oxidised to give desired characteristics and profile.
-Oolong tea generally needs to be steeped multiple times to get the most from it, and aromas and tastes are commonly fruity.
+Oolong tea is perhaps the most complex tea out there to perfect, and there’s a lot of variety.
+Oolong tea can be very lightly oxidised, or heavily oxidised to give the desired characteristics and profile.
+Oolong tea generally needs to be steeped multiple times to get the most from it, with aromas and tastes commonly fruity.
 As a fun fact, ‘oolong’ comes from the term ‘Wu-long’, which is Chinese for ‘black dragon’.
-So get some fire in your belly and sip on an oolong.
+So, get some fire in your belly and sip on an oolong.

 Gaining in popularity in Australia are herbal teas, so what are they?
 Well, herbal infusions are extra ingredients added to the process other than tea leaves.
 The technical term for herbal tea is ‘lisane’.
 Here you’ll find teas such as chamomile, peppermint and lemongrass and ginger among other flavours.
 Really, the possibilities are endless, with flavours as exotic as rose, liquorice, choc mint and beyond.